hapax/hapax.github.io/assets/simple-physics.md

 Two other important dimensions are *temperature* $\Theta$ (measured in Celsius or Kelvin for instance) and *amount of stuff* $N$ (usually measured in mol).
-These are very important in atomic physics, thermodynamics and chemistry.
+These are crucial in atomic physics, thermodynamics and chemistry.
 But there are no real restrictions on this list of basic dimensions.
 For instance, imagine that artistic taste was objective and did not